 Note: This order is for the contemporary believers to support the prophet as well as to respect him as he should be respected at his lifetime.
 As we all know that the sole mission of the prophet was to deliver the message (3:20) and he had to face strong opposition to deliver the God’s message.
 Even he had to migrate from Mecca to Medina and had fought many battles in his lifetime.
 As such, both physical and financial support was required in spreading of God’s message and to practice God religion freely.
 History indicates that the role of many early Muslims including his first wife Khadija, Abu Bakr, Omar and Ali et al is mention worthy for the sake of Islam.
 We also know that Muhammad was a messenger of God as well as a prophet.
 If the relevant verses are clearly examined , it clearly indicates that the word “prophet” is used in reference to Muhammad in the Quran, which invariably refers to him during his life not after his death.
 Additional examples are found in 3:161, 9:73, 33:53, 33:59, 49:2 and 66:3.
 The order from God how to respect the prophet is found in 49:1, 49:2, 49:3, 49:4 as detailed out below.
 So the interpretation of the Arabic word, “Salloo” to “send blessings” for the prophet instead of “support” is obviously a misinterpretation.
 Hence, the order for us now is to follow the message (Quran) what he left for us.

-[49:1] O you who believed, you are not to put forward before God and His messenger.
+[49:1] O you who have believed, you do not place ahead of God and His messenger.
 You shall shall fear God.
 Indeed, God is Hearer, Knower.

 Note: Since the messenger delivered the God’s message and he strictly followed His commands, the believers should not have any opinion and plan other than God and His messenger.

-[49:2] O you who believed, you are not to raise your voices above the voice of the prophet, nor are you to be loud for him in speech like loudness of yourselves to others, lest may become worthless your deeds while you do not perceive.
+[49:2] O you who have believed, you do not raise your voices above the voice of the prophet, nor do you be loud to him in speech like the loudness of one of you to other that it nullifies your deeds while you do not perceive.

-[49:3] Indeed, those who lower their voices with God’s messenger, those whom God has tested their hearts for righteousness.
-For them there is forgiveness and a great reward.
+[49:3] Indeed, those who lower their voices to a messenger of God, those of whom God has tested their hearts for the righteousness; for them there is forgiveness and a great reward.

 Note: In 49:2-3 God has taught the contemporary believers how they should behave with the messenger during his lifetime.
 Obviously, they could not possibly raise their voices above the prophet’s voice.
 In addition, respecting the prophet helps outsiders and visitors in coming to God’s message.

-[49:4] Indeed, those who call you (prophet) from behind the walls, their majority do not understand.
+[49:4] Indeed, those who call you (prophet) from behind the walls, most of them do not understand.